gonzaq94/Active-Learning-for-Image-Classification/README.md

 ## Data

-You can download the MNIST dataset directly from Lecun's site [http://yann.lecun.com/exdb/mnist/] and place it inside the directory
+You can download the MNIST dataset directly from Le Cun's site [http://yann.lecun.com/exdb/mnist/] and place it inside the directory
 /data/MNIST/

 ## Acknowledgments